Shephexd/shephexd.github.io/_posts/Common_topics/2016-10-09-writing_academic_english.md

 When you use some text, graphs and images, you need to check below.

-- Keep giving the soure.
+- Keep giving the source.
 - Don't just copy and paste.
 - Use citation including your own.

 **When you take a quotation from a source and give a citation, it can be plagiarism depending on the length.**

 ## Summarizing